arbor-sim/arbor/doc/tutorial/reading_external_fields.rst

    }

 Note that if you have SIMD enabled, this might look differently.
-We recommend disabling SIMD for this tutorial, since the C++ is simpler to follow.
+We recommend disabling SIMD for this tutorial, since the generated C++ is simpler to follow.

 We are going to continue, as before, under the assumption that the electric field is homogeneous, so we need only to concern ourselves with three ``double``